 Ball Valve vs Butterfly Valve

-The main differences between butterfly valve and ball valve is produced below in a tabular format.
+The main differences between a butterfly valve and a ball valve are produced below in a tabular format.

 |Butterfly Valve||Ball Valve|

 |Butterfly valves are disk-mounted.||Ball valves are ball-mounted.|